baldurk/renderdoc/docs/window/texture_viewer.rst

 * Dimensions - Width, height, depth and array size as applicable.
 * Mip Count.
 * MSAA sample count and quality, if applicable.
-* Format - e.g. RGB8.
-The exact phrasing of this will vary by API.
+* Format - e.g. ``RGBA8_UNORM``.

 After this information there are a few displays that are pixel-based.
-The pixel that is under the cursor is displayed as a colour swatch, followed by its co-ordinates.
+The pixel that is under the cursor is displayed as a color swatch, followed by its co-ordinates.
 Then any :doc:`picked pixel <../how/how_inspect_pixel>` is displayed afterwards with its numeric value displayed.

 .. figure:: ../imgs/Screenshots/RMBStatus.png